 This extract above is from Minsky’s concise ans insightful paper “The Financial Instability Hypothesis” (1992) in which he summarizes his core ideas.
 The following paragraph is from an enlightening “Capitalist financial processes and the instability of Capitalism“:

 “To understand the short-term dynamics of the business cycle and the longer-term evolution of economies it is necessary to understand then financing relations that rule, and how the profit-seeking activities of businessmen, bankers, and portfolio managers lead to the evolution of financial structures.”

-China’s Minsky Moment is probably happening now.
-But not at China’s stock markets one needs to look these days, rather reread and delve into the academic literature (in economic sociology, political economy, heterodox economics schools) which again and again expose the endogenic destructive fundamentals of finance capitalism and neoliberalism.
+Some argue that China’s Minsky Moment is probably happening now.
+Too early to know.
+But not at China’s stock markets one needs to look these days, rather reread and delve into the academic literature (in economic sociology, political economy, heterodox economics) which again and again expose the endogenic destructive fundamentals of finance capitalism and neoliberalism.